Last Updated on January 1, 2023

 Breeds: Aussie and Pomeranian mix

-A high-energy dog for the adventurous or outdoorsy owner.
+An Aussie Pom is a high-energy dog for the adventurous or outdoorsy owner.
 These mixes usually have very interesting coloring paired with blue eyes.

 This affectionate and eager to please doggie is a great option for families with young children.
 They are usually under 30 lbs (13 kg) which is the perfect size for a toddling playmate.